AlterGray/GrindMode/README.md

 # Grind Mode 🧠🔥

-**Grind Mode** is a minimalistic and blazing-fast mobile app designed to help users build, track, and maintain daily routines and plans with discipline.
+**Grind Mode** is a minimalistic and blazing-fast mobile app designed to help users build, track, and maintain daily rituals and plans with discipline.
 The core idea is to make planning and habit consistency frictionless — like having a smart, adaptable notebook in your pocket.

 ## 🚀 Features

-- 📅 **Create and customize routines**
+- 📅 **Create and customize rituals**
-- 📌 **Group routines by folders**
+- 📌 **Group rituals by folders**
 - ⚡ **Lightning-fast UX with focus on simplicity**
 - 🌙 **Dark mode**

 ## 🛠 Tech Stack